Should You Send Your CV as a PDF or Doc File?

 • Formatting changes remain the same

 That’s not the case with Word where different devices, different programs and different versions of Word may throw margins, spacing and other formatting choices out of sync.
-If your CV is messy and cluttered, you’ll also give the impression that you’re disorganised and don’t pay attention to details.
+If your resume is messy and cluttered, you’ll also give the impression that you’re disorganised and don’t pay attention to details.

 • Less prone to viruses

 PDF files are less prone to viruses.
 If you’re in South Africa, you may want to send your CV as a password-protected PDF.
-As you may be required to include sensitive information such as your date and place of birth, as well as your identity number, you’ll want to keep the CV safe from prying eyes.
+As you may be required to include sensitive information such as your date and place of birth, as well as your identity number, you’ll want to keep the resume safe from prying eyes.

 To be on the safe side, always check with the employer what information you’ll need to include to avoid unnecessarily revealing too many details.